 There is an interesting symmetry at work right now between the Israeli and Palestinian ruling parties.
 Both the Likud and Fatah are calling on their leaders to adopt hawkish policies – to annex the West Bank to Israel and to cancel security coordination with Israel, respectively.
 Netanyahu and Abbas may be withstanding the pressure for now, but they are both weak leaders.
 Were they not so weak, their positions may have already led to renewed peace talks.

-On the Israeli side, the belligerent role of Sultan Abu al-Ainain was played by Likud MK Oren Hazan, who recently stated at a Likud convention that he would "not ask but demand" of Netanyahu that Israel annex the West Bank.
-"It’s not about the [High] Court, it’s about us," said Hazan.
-"We’ve been in power for almost forty years.
-If we still haven’t succeeded in annexing Judea and Samaria and making them an inseparable part of Israel, that’s on us.
+The Israeli side on, the belligerent role of Sultan Abu al-Ainain Was Played by Likud MK Oren Hazan, who Recently Stated at a Likud convention That he Would “not ask But demand” of Netanyahu That Israel annex the West Bank.
+“It’s not about the [High] Court, it’s about us,” said Hazan.
+“We’ve been in power for almost forty years.
+If we still have not succeeded in annexing Judea and Samaria and making them an inseparable part of Israel, that’s on us.

 “Like in Ramallah, the prime minister’s residence in Jerusalem has largely remained silent – while pressure is quietly applied to shelve the troubling bills.
 Like Abbas, Netanyahu has refrained from publicly addressing the elephant in the room: applying Israeli law to the West Bank will end Israel’s democracy and isolate it internationally.

 This mirror image highlights the shaky footing on which both Netanyahu and Abbas now stand.
 Both are facing growing internal pressure as their parties smell blood.
 Both are contending with populistic parliaments at odds with governments that rely on powerful legal and security institutions.
 These bureaucracies grant immunity and durability to the peace accords signed over two decades ago.

 Translated by Michelle Bubis